 Perhaps the most remarkable fact of all in these numbers is that they are so exact.
-To visualize just how small a particle the neutrino is, note that countless trillions of them pass through the entire earth (with its solid iron core) each second, without striking anything, except extremely rarely.
+To visualize just how small a particle the neutrino is, note that countless trillions of them pass through the entire earth, with its solid iron core (and through our bodies) each second, without striking anything, except extremely rarely.
 For reality in the quantum dimension is mostly just an empty space in which electromagnetic forces play.